 "HDS recognizes Rev. Michael Woolf, MDIV '14, ThD '21, as a Gomes honoree for embodying a theology that speaks boldly, listens deeply, and calls us toward justice rooted in sacred traditions."

-Sunday, June 7th - The LSC Stephen Ministry commissioning ceremony will occur during the Sunday service.
+The LSC Stephen Ministry commissioning ceremony occurred during the Sunday service on June 7.

 Stephen Ministry is a highly acclaimed, Christ-inspired ministry system designed to help congregations organize, train, and supervise a team of lay ministers to provide quality, one-to-one, emotional and spiritual care and understanding to people who are hurting.